15 Small Business Ideas for Teens That Actually Make Money

 • Deep cleaning

-Startup cost: $20-$50
+Estimated Startup Cost: $20-$50

-Earning potential: $20-$80 per job
+Earning Potential: $20-$80 per job

-Skills needed: Housekeeping knowledge and attention to detail
+Skills Needed: Housekeeping knowledge and attention to detail

 People will keep hiring you if you clean their premises properly and ensure a pleasant space.